neontribe/untangled/content/Menu/frequently-asked-questions/index.md

 <br>

 ### What do I do about food?
 Please bring a packed lunch with you.
+There's a nice big common room to eat your lunch in.

 <br>